sAlexander/forecasting/documentation/_posts/2013-01-30-installation.md

 ## Python and OS Support

-The forecasting module is known to work with python 2.7 and Ubuntu 12.04-13.04.
+The forecasting module is known to work with python 2.7 and Ubuntu 12.04-13.04 or Debian 7.2 (on a [Raspberry Pi](/documentation/Raspberry-Pi/)!).

 More testing is underway with additional python versions as well as other linux distributions, Mac OSX, and Windows.